T-DevH/llm_finetune_nemo/README.md

 pip install tensorboard matplotlib
 ```

+## Results and Checkpoints

+Training results and model checkpoints are saved in the `results/` directory.
+The system saves:
+- Best model checkpoint based on validation loss
+- Final model checkpoint
+- Training logs and metrics

 ## Deployment

 The project includes a deployment setup for serving the fine-tuned model via a FastAPI application.
 The deployment is containerized using Docker for easy deployment and scaling.